 A funeral video I did for my friend Ron Allred.

 You can get it for Google Chrome Browser Here.

 And you can get it for the Mozilla Firefox Browser Here.

 I use it all the time!
 It’s the best and has really good security.
 It never gets hacked!
 Plus you can use it to generate crazy, good passwords.
 I never browse the web without it.

 Computer Parts are fascinating to me! (get new RAM)

 File Transfer from Android devices to your Mac:

-Android devices don’t come with the software to transfer files to you Mac automatically.
-They require a google program called “Android File Transfer.”
+Android devices don’t come with the software to transfer files to your Mac automatically.
+They require a Google program called “Android File Transfer.”
 To be able to get any files off of your Android Device and put them on your Mac, you’ll need this program.
 It’s non-intrusive and very small.
-It’ll automatically boot up when you plug your android device into the USB port (as long as you’re using a data connection cord).
+It’ll automatically boot up when you plug your Android device into the USB port (as long as you’re using a data connection cord).